AlexCharlton/hyperscene-chicken/README.md

 Hyperscene is a set of bindings to the [Hyperscene C library](https://github.com/AlexCharlton/Hyperscene).
 It’s fairly rough around the edges for general use in Scheme.
 It should generally be wrapped in order to make it more palatable.
 [Hypergiant](http://wiki.call-cc.org/eggref/4/hypergiant) is one such library that wraps Hyperscene for use with OpenGL.

+Some rendering options are defined at compile time.
+See `render-camera` for details.

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.